Chapter 7: Class Template Instantiation

 }

-It’s important to note that the compiler has no access to the definition of the template class MyTemplate<T> in while compiling this CPP file because we have included the header file sample_template_declaration.h, which only contains the declaration of the template but no definition.
-Consequently, when the compiler encounters the below references to the template in this file it cannot instantiate the template class:
+It is important to note that the compiler has no access to the definition of MyTemplate<T> while compiling this file — the header file contains only the declaration.
+Consequently, when the compiler encounters the references to the template it cannot instantiate the class:

 MyTemplate<int> myObj(10);